ai/evil-blocks/README.md

 .big-button@addButton
 ```

-Of cource, Evil Block doesn’t force you to use only this selectors.
+Of course, Evil Block doesn’t force you to use only this selectors.
 You can any attributes, that you like.

 ## Blocks